 - Michigan J. Frog (1955)

 The Looney Tunes franchise owes much of its success to the talented artists and voice actors who brought its beloved characters to life.
 One of the most prominent figures in the creation of Looney Tunes was the iconic voice actor Mel Blanc, who provided the voices for many of the most iconic characters, including Bugs Bunny, Daffy Duck, Porky Pig, and Tweety Bird.
-Blanc was known for his ability to give each character a unique and distinct voice, and he worked on the franchise from its earliest days until his death in 1989.
+Blanc was known for his ability to give each character a unique and distinct voice, and he worked on the franchise from its earliest days until he died in 1989.
 You can argue without him manning the voices the franchise would never have made the imprint on pop culture that it did.

 The artists behind Looney Tunes were just as important as the voice actors in creating the franchise’s unique look and feel.
 The most well-known artist associated with Looney Tunes is undoubtedly Chuck Jones, who created many of the most iconic characters, including Road Runner, Wile E. Coyote, Marvin The Martian, and Pepe Le Pew.
 Other notable artists who worked on the franchise include Tex Avery, Bob Clampett, and Friz Freleng.
 Together, these artists and voice actors helped to create a legacy that has endured for over 80 years and continues to delight audiences of all ages to this day.